Accelergy-Project/accelergy/README.md

 ```

-- A pyhton module is required to be present in the same folder as the *.estimator.yaml file
+- A python module is required to be present in the same folder as the *.estimator.yaml file
     - The python file should contain a module with <python_module_name> specified in *.estimator.yaml
     - Two functions are required to be implemented as interface function calls.
 Accelergy specifically calls
     these two functions to check if the estimator plug-in can be used for a specific primitive component